Mathevilg/IITD-CSE/2nd-year/Internships/Research/Experiences/INRIA.md

 - Professor: **Dr. Edoardo SARTI, Team  ABS (Algorithms Biology Structure)**
 ### Experience

 The research experience was great.
-My advisor actually gave a real problem and not like just implementing some peudo-code given in some paper.
+My advisor gave a real problem and did not just implement pseudo-codes given in some papers.
 The project was on live phylogeny.
-Given pairwise distances between a set of genome sequences, one needs to develop a novel heuristic to construct an evolutionary tree.
-The existing methods which work well only contructs a phylogeny tree with no parent-child like relationship but a tree where all the datapoints occupy the leaves and internal nodes are empty.
+Given pairwise distances between genome sequences, one must develop a novel heuristic to construct an evolutionary tree.
+The existing methods, which work well, only contructs a phylogeny tree with no parent-child-like relationship but a tree where all the data points occupy the leaves and internal nodes are empty.
 For more details, please feel free to contact.
-The place where we lived (along the French Riviera) was nice.
-Beautiful beaches and adjacent to beach, are the hills.
+The place where we lived (along the French Riviera) was nice (pun intended :) ).
+Beautiful beaches and adjacent to the beach are the hills.
 We were staying in the "tech park" - Sophia Antipolis.
 It is like a semi-urban town.
-But very good places nearby if you like nature i.e. beaches/swimming/hikes/mountains.
-Cannes is 10 km away (can go to see the red carpet).
+But perfect places nearby if you like nature, i.e., beaches/swimming/hikes/mountains.
+Cannes is 10 km away (you can go to see the red carpet).
 Monaco grand prix (Monaco is 35 mins by train).
 Also cheap flights/buses to Rome (Italy is very near).

 ### Resources

-A senior recommended to one of my friend.
-And he recommended me to apply.
-I also had an invitation from the INRIA Team GenScale at Rennes but I chose this because of good project description and location.
+A senior recommended it to one of my friends.
+And he advised me to apply.
+I also had an invitation from the INRIA Team GenScale at Rennes, but I chose this because of the good project description and location.

 ### Tips

-1. Initially, I would recommend to send personalised emails to professors.
+1. Initially, I recommend sending personalized emails to professors.
 Please read about their research work and mention something about one of the papers he has published (even if you just read the abstract).
-This shows your interest and professors like this unlike the general spam emails that many people write.
+Unlike the general spam emails that many people write, this shows your interest and professors like this.
-2. Please don't sacrifice your 3rd year intern preparation because of the summer internship.
-Prepare well for the next year intern during or before the research internship since the working hours are not very high (in our case it was around 7-8 hrs every working day).
+2. Please don't sacrifice your 3rd-year intern preparation because of the summer internship.
+Prepare well for the next year's internship season during or before the research internship since the working hours are low (in our case, it was around 7-8 hrs every working day).

 ### CV / Cover Letter